Revised: 4/20/2006, 4/15/2010, 6/17/2010, 4/19/2012, 3/7/2013, 3/21/2013, 8/21/2014, 6/16/2016, 8/15/2019, 01/20/2022

-- Election and Term of Office: At the March meeting of the Board, officers will be elected from a slate of candidates presented by the Nominating Committee (see Article V, Section 2, subsection b) in February or other nominations offered from the floor.
-They will be installed at the end of the March meeting for a term that expires at the end of the next March meeting...
+Election and Term of Office: At the March meeting of the Board, officers will be elected from a slate of candidates presented by the Nominating Committee (see Article V, Section 2, subsection b) in February or other nominations offered from the floor.
+They will be installed at the end of the March meeting for a term that expires at the end of the next March meeting.
 Officers may succeed themselves in office, but may serve no more than a total of three terms in the same office.
-An officer must be a Trustee during his/her term in office.
+An officer must be a Trustee during their term in office.

 - The President shall:

 - preside at all meetings of the Board

 - appoint all standing and ad hoc committees

 - serve as Chair of the Executive Committee

 - sign monthly library claims lists and resolutions, following approval by the Board

 - execute all documents authorized by the Board

 - perform all the functions of the President in their absence or incapacity